barumau/pandunia/english/darse.md

 1. ye no safa kamer.
 2. un kupe no hali.
 3. dua waf no nyama supe.
-4. ye no ada waf i mau. / ye ada no waf i no mau.
+4. ye no ada waf i maw. / ye ada no waf i no maw.
 5. xefe nyama ca a no kafe.
-6. mama ada no waf a do mau.
+6. mama ada no waf a do maw.

 <!--